 The timing of recording taxable income related to the sale of gift cards depends on a few different factors.
 The first question to ask yourself is whether your company reports their income taxes on the cash basis or the accrual basis.
 If on a cash basis, the answer is simple.
 Taxable income is recognized when the gift card is sold.
 The timing of the actual use of the gift card is irrelevant.

 For companies using the accrual basis of accounting, there are two choices: full recognition or deferred recognition.
 Full recognition is simple; this simply puts the sale of gift cards on a cash basis, so income is recognized when the gift card is sold.
 While this method does not allow for any deferral of income, it’s simplicity may be favored by companies without robust tracking systems of gift card sales and related redemptions, or companies who just do not sell very many gift cards.
-The alternate method, deferred recognition, allows companies to defer the recognition of gift card sales for income tax purposes, but only for a certain period, and only for gift cards that have not yet been redeemed.
+The alternate method, deferred recognition, allows companies to defer the recognition of gift card sales for income tax purposes, but only for a certain period, and only for those that have not yet been redeemed.
 Any redeemed gift card must be recognized in the year redeemed, which is why thorough tracking is so important.
 For gift cards that go unredeemed, the related revenue may be deferred for one tax year.
 If sold during the calendar year 2018 and unredeemed at the end of 2018, the revenue from that gift card can be deferred until the 2019 tax return.

 An additional complication exists for companies whose gift cards are likely to be redeemed for goods that can be inventoried.
 These companies can defer their unredeemed gift card revenue for two years from date of sale, rather than the standard one year.
 Restaurants are unlikely to qualify for this two-year deferral, however.